What is happening to our songbirds?

 A change in temperature can affect birds

 A sudden cold wave might harm especially small birds.
-When you make a place in your garden where they can find refuge and have a supply of food which has a high oil content, it will help them survive.
+When you make a place in your garden where they can find refuge and have a supply of food that has a high oil content, it will help them survive.
 The same applies to heatwaves.
 They need shady and protected places and clean fresh water.

 A special thought must go to the migrating birds which fly long distances.
 If they do not find clean food and water during their journey, they might die from exhaustion and never reach their destination.
 One should support the preservation of natural parks and wet areas and keep the cutting of trees and eroding of the forests to the minimum.

 Some dangerous illnesses

 There are various bird diseases like avian botulism, West Nile Virus, and avian influenza.
 These illnesses can have a big impact on the bird population.
 On a private level, you can help to not spread these diseases by keeping their feeding places clean.
 Whenever you spot sick birds, it is a good idea to report this to the officials in your town.

 The feeding of ducks who live in the pond of the local park is not a good idea, as that can spread botulism.
 It is also important to keep the birdhouses clean before and after the nesting season, to avoid parasites like ticks and mites.